-Dividend Policy is the set of guidelines or rules that the company frames for distributing dividends in years of profitability.
-Generally, listed companies draft their dividend policies and keep it on the website for the investors.
-This enhances the confidence of the investors in the distribution of the dividend.
+Simply put, a dividend policy is a set of guidelines or rules that the company frames for distributing dividends in years of profitability.
+It enhances an investor’s confidence during the dividend’s distribution.
+Generally, listed companies draft their dividend policies and keep them on the website for the investors.

-The above snapshot is the dividend policy example of Telefonica
+The above snapshot is an example of Telefonica.

 Components of Dividend Policy

 An ideal policy will give the following answers:

 - Why this policy?

 - What will the policy mean in practice?

 - What are the risks and constraints associated with this policy?

 - What was done in practice to deliver under the policy?